kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 6.md

 Once the design and approach is approved by the mentors I will start modifying the UI as per our needs.

 # Plan for next week📝
+Once the mentors gave me the go-ahead, I would begin building the user interface.
+Next week, I'll be delving further into Pippy's codebase and consulting with my mentors on how to make it consistent.